Gorgias logo

 Can I use an alias, distribution list, or Google Group as a support address?

-When using automatic forwarding, Gorgias recommends that you use a standard email address with a verified domain to ensure reliable delivery.
+When using automatic forwarding, we recommend that you use a standard email address with a verified domain to ensure reliable delivery.
 Should you use a non-standard email address, Gorgias may not be able to help troubleshoot or offer support if problems arise.

 My email forwarding suddenly stopped working